Asabeneh/30-Days-Of-JavaScript/readMe.md

 2 is greater than 3: false
 ```
 ## String Methods
 Everything in JavaScript is an object.
-String is a primitive data type that means we can not modify once it is created.
-String object has many string methods.
-There many string methods which can help us to work with strings.
+A string is a primitive data type that means we can not modify once it is created.
+The string object has many string methods.
+There are differnt string methods that can help us to work with strings.

 1. *length*: The string *length* method returns the number of characters in a string included empty space.
   **Example:**